ontoligent/polo/README.md

 * There is a **project directory** where all of your source data and generated output will live.
 By default, this directory lives in your Polo application root and is called `projects`.
 It is automatically created for you when you install Polo.

-*
+The project directory contains **three resources**:

+* A **corpus directory**, which contains your corpus files and extra stopwords list,

+* A **trials durectory**, which contains subdirectories for each of your topic model trials

+* A **config.ini** file to define some things about your project and specific parameters for each